Zone 5 Drought-Resistant Perennials: Top 12 Tough Picks

 • Note icy low spots or saturated areas that may need drainage correction before spring planting.

-Common Mistakes to Avoid
+Common Zone 5 Mistakes to Avoid

 A plant installed in summer heat, wind, or compacted soil can fail quickly without deep watering.
-Labels should be read as “drought tolerant once established,” not “never irrigate.”
+Labels should be read as "drought tolerant once established," not "never irrigate."
+First-year perennials in Zone 5 need consistent moisture through the short but intense growing season.

 Mistake: Ignoring Wet Winter Crowns

 Lavender, sedum, salvia, and Russian sage often suffer more from saturated winter soil than from dry summer weather.
 If drainage cannot be improved, choose plants adapted to average prairie-style soil instead.
+This is the single most common cause of lavender death in Zone 5.

 Mistake: Over-Fertilizing Dry-Site Plants